The following post is from Angie of Many Little Blessings: Six Benefits of Music Lessons for Children

 1. Studying music can be an extra history lesson.

 Given the right music teacher, there will inevitably be discussions about where the music came from, the setting under which it was written, or more information about the particular composer.
-My son that is extremely interested in history will often tell us all about the background of the music, and how it came to be because his teacher knows that is something that sparks his interest in the music.
+My son that is extremely interested in history will often tell us all about the background of the music and how it came to be because his teacher knows that is something that sparks his interest in the music.
+Check out music summer camps in your area.
+It is a great opportunity for kids to learn with others their age.

 2. Learning to play is a lesson in perseverance.

-For anyone that has ever learned an instrument, you will well know how much perseverance is required to even get to the point where you can play one song that someone can recognize, much less to actually become proficient at your chosen instrument.
+Anyone who has ever learned an instrument will know how much perseverance is required to even get to the point where you can play one song that someone can recognize, much less to become proficient at your chosen instrument.
 It’s good for character growth to have to sometimes struggle to meet a goal.

 3. Playing music can instill a sense of pride.